An external antenna can help to improve the speed and reliability of your 4G or 5G home broadband connection.

 If you’re looking for a fairly simple SMA antenna, Huawei offers an easy-to-install set of 2 external antenna for approximately £15.
 The two antenna are designed for use indoors and easily screw on to the back of your router to boost the received signal strength.
 The antenna are omni-directional and should be compatible with any router that uses a SMA connector (including the HomeFi B311, the Huawei B315, the Huawei B525 and the 4GEE Home router).

 If you’re looking for a more sophisticated antenna that you can mount outdoors, the Poynting XPOL-1 is our current recommendation.
-It’s an omni-directional antenna compatible with all UK frequencies, with two antenna hosted in one housing in a cross-polarised configuration.
-The antenna costs around £65 and has two 5 metre cables terminating in a SMA connector.
+It’s an omni-directional antenna that’s compatible with all key 4G frequencies in the UK (it only lacks support for the very rarely used 1400MHz band 32 supplementary downlink).
+The Poynting XPOL-1 has two antenna in a cross-polarised configuration hosted within a single housing.
+The antenna costs around £85 and has two 5 metre cables terminating in a SMA connector.
 There are a number of different mounting brackets included within the box for attaching the antenna to a pole, wall or window.

 If you’re looking for a directional antenna, the Poynting XPOL-2 is worth a look at.
-It’s priced at around £125 (about double the cost of the Poynting XPOL-1) but otherwise has fairly similar specs to the XPOL-1.
-This includes full support for UK frequencies, two SMA antenna in a cross-polarised configuration, two 5 metre cables, etc. As mentioned above, directional antenna require much more work in terms of alignment and configuration so you should also budget in the time required for this.
+It’s priced at around £125 (about £40 more than the omni-directional Poynting XPOL-1) but otherwise has fairly similar specs to the XPOL-1.
+This includes full support for key 4G frequencies in the UK, two SMA antenna in a cross-polarised configuration, two 5 metre cables, etc. As mentioned above, directional antenna require much more work in terms of alignment and configuration so you should also budget in the time required for this.

-If you’re using the Vodafone GigaCube, you’ll need a SMA to TS9 adapter for use in conjunction with these antenna.
+If you’re using the Vodafone GigaCube, Huawei B618 or Huawei 5G CPE Pro router, you’ll need a SMA to TS9 adapter for use in conjunction with these antenna.

 If you’re using EE’s 4GEE Home service, there is a professional 4GEE Antenna installation service available to you.
 The installation charge for EE’s external antenna is £100.
 For this, they’ll install and position the antenna on an exterior wall of your property supplying a 5 metre cable from the antenna to your router.